benmvp/react-workshop/07-delete-email/README.md

 Once again we're using the "updater function" version of [`setState`](https://reactjs.org/docs/react-component.html#setstate) to update the `emails` state because we're using the current version of `emails` to determine the next version of `emails`.
 And as always, we never want to mutate state or properties within state.
 So before we remove the email to delete from `this.state.emails` we first need to make a copy of `emails`.
 A quick way to do this in a single step is using [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to return a filtered list that doesn't include the email to delete.

 Now clicking a "Delete" button for one of the emails items should immediately remove it from the list.
-Using the [React Developer Tools](https://github.com/facebook/react-devtools#installation), watch how the deleted email item is optimally removed from the list.
-Nothing else in the UI is updated thanks to the [_reconciler_](https://facebook.github.io/react/docs/reconciliation.html) (aka "Virtual DOM").

 ## Exercises

+- Using the [React Developer Tools](https://github.com/facebook/react-devtools#installation), watch how the deleted email item is optimally removed from the list (nothing else in the UI is updated thanks to the [_reconciler_](https://facebook.github.io/react/docs/reconciliation.html) (aka "Virtual DOM"))
 - Add a "Delete" button to [`EmailView`](src/components/EmailView.js) that hooks into `_handleItemDelete()` (`EmailView` will need to expose an `onDelete` callback prop too)
 - Update `_handleItemDelete()` to reset `this.state.selectedEmailId` so that the email in the email view doesn't still show after being deleted